 |3.30pm to 4.30pm:||MDT Therapeutic Groups (timings vary)|

 * The timetable allows for longer activities on certain days of the week by combining periods 3 and 4.
 Additional Provision may be added to meet individual needs.

 If you stay for the further period of treatment you will continue in education with your key teacher.
 After four weeks a detailed Education report will be written for the Care Programme Approach Review (CPA).
-You will be asked your opinion on the report and there is a space for you to write your comments.
-You will also have the opportunity to write your own report on your progress for this meeting.
+You will be asked your opinion on the report and you can add your own comments.

 You will have a copy of your Education report.
 Copies of the full Education report will also be given to your parents/carers, the link person from your school and your CAMHS Care Co-ordinator.
 Discussion on progress in Education takes place within the CPA Review.